DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

-[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for notifications so that all web based clients, including desktop app, can immediatly sync when a change happens on the server.
+[WebSocket](https://youtu.be/2Nt-ZrNP22A) protocol is used for notifications so that all web based clients, including desktop app, can immediately sync when a change happens on the server.

-* enviromental variable `WEBSOCKET_ENABLED=true` needs to be set in the `.env` file</br>
+* environmental variable `WEBSOCKET_ENABLED=true` needs to be set in the `.env` file</br>
 * reverse proxy needs to route `/notifications/hub` to port 3012</br>
 * your router/firewall needs to **forward port 3012** to the docker host, same as port 80 and 443 are forwarded

 To test if websocket works, have the desktop app open and make changes through browser extension, or through the website.
-Changes should immediatly appear in the desktop app.
+Changes should immediately appear in the desktop app.
 If it's not working, you need to manually sync for changes to appear.

 # Extra info

 **Bitwarden can be managed** at `<url>/admin` and entering `ADMIN_TOKEN` set in the `.env` file.
-Especially if signups are disabled it is the only way to invite users.
+Especially if sign ups are disabled it is the only way to invite users.

 **Push notifications** are not working at this moment.
 [Github issue](https://github.com/dani-garcia/bitwarden_rs/issues/126).</br>
-The purpose of [Push notifications](https://www.youtube.com/watch?v=8D1NAezC-Dk) is the same as WebSocket notifications, to tell the clients that a change happened on the server so that they are synced immediatly.
+The purpose of [Push notifications](https://www.youtube.com/watch?v=8D1NAezC-Dk) is the same as WebSocket notifications, to tell the clients that a change happened on the server so that they are synced immediately.
-But they are for apps on mobile devices and it would likely take releasing and maintaing own bitwarden_rs version of the Android/iOS mobile apps to have them working.</br>
+But they are for apps on mobile devices and it would likely take releasing and maintaining own bitwarden_rs version of the Android/iOS mobile apps to have them working.</br>
 So you better manually sync before making changes.